slittorin/home-assistant-configuration/README.md

           entity_id: input_number.electrical_consumption_intake_hour_snapshot_persistent
           value: "{{ states('sensor.electrical_consumption_intake_hour_snapshot') }}"
     ```
-  - Use template sensors and Jinja2 to check if sensor value is `unknown` or `undefined` and retrieve the value from the input sensor:
+  - Use template sensors and Jinja2 to check if sensor value is `unknown` or `unavailable` and retrieve the value from the input sensor:
     ```yaml
     - name:  electrical_solar_production_hour
       device_class: 'energy'